IFOAM

-The International Federation of Organic Agriculture Movements (IFOAM - Organics International) is the worldwide umbrella organization for the organic agriculture movement, which represents close to 800 affiliates in 117 countries.
+IFOAM – Organics International (formerly known as the International Federation of Organic Agriculture Movements) is a worldwide organization advocating for organics, with over 700 affiliates in more than 100 countries and territories.

 History

 IFOAM – Organics International was started by the president of the French farmer organization Nature et Progrès, Roland Chevriot.
 The process began on 05 November 1972, in Versailles, France, during an international organic agriculture congress organized by Nature et Progrès.

 There were five members at the congress representing different organizations including Lady Eve Balfour of the Soil Association of the United Kingdom, Kjell Arman of the Swedish Biodynamic Association, Pauline Raphaely of the Soil Association of South Africa, Jerome Goldstein of Rodale Press of the United States, and Roland Chevriot of Nature et Progrès of France.

 In the beginning, the name of the organization was the International Federation of Organic Agriculture Movements.
 The founders envisioned that the federation would meet what they saw as a major need: a unified, organized voice for organic food and the diffusion and exchange of information on the principles and practices of organic agriculture across national and geographical boundaries.
 In 2015, the name changed to IFOAM - Organics International.

 On 19 October 1998, participants at the 12th Scientific Conference of IFOAM - Organics International issued the Mar del Plata Declaration, where more than 600 delegates from over 60 countries voted unanimously to exclude the use of genetically modified organisms (GMOs) in food production and agriculture.
 From that point onwards, GMOs have been categorically excluded from organic farming and denounced by the organic movement.